Partial Lagrange Multiplier Expressions and Disjunctive Decompositions for Bilevel Optimization: Numerical examples

 \section{Numerical examples}

-In this section, we give numerical experiments of solving BPOPs with Algorithms~\ref{def:alg:bpop} and \ref{def:alg:j}.
-In computations, each optimization problem is solved globally by Moment-SOS relaxations with \texttt{MATLAB} software {\tt GloptiPoly 3} \cite{GloPol3} and {\tt SeDuMi} \cite{sturm1999using}.
-We implement algorithms using MATLAB R2018a, in a Laptop with CPU 8th Generation Intel® Core™ i5-8250U and RAM 16 GB.
+In this section, we give numerical experiments to solve BPOPs with \cref{def:alg:bpop}.
+In computations, each optimization problem is solved globally by Moment-SOS relaxations with software {\tt GloptiPoly 3} \cite{GloPol3}, \texttt{Mosek} \cite{mosek} and {\tt SeDuMi} \cite{sturm1999using}.
+We implement algorithms using \texttt{MATLAB R2024a}, in a laptop with CPU 8th Generation Intel® Core™ Ultra 9 185H and RAM 32 GB.
 In the following, we report all numerical results with four digits.
-For convenience of expression, the computational results are reported with four digits.
-In each optimization problem, the lower level constraints are ordered from left to right, and from top to bottom.
-The CPU time of running Algorithm~\ref{def:alg:j} is given with the unit ``second''.
-For a candidate solution $(u, v)\in\mc{U}$, its active set $\mc{A}(x,y)$ is computed within a small tolerance, i.e., $\mc{E}_2\cup \{i\in\mc{I}_2: a_i(u)^Tv-b_i(u)\le 10^{-4} \}$.
+In each problem, the constraints are ordered from left to right, and from top to bottom.
+The CPU time is given with the unit ``second''.
+Suppose $(x^*, y^*)$ is the computed solution for \eqref{eq:genblv} by some algorithm (we compared \cref{def:alg:bpop} with some other methods).
+Its active set $\mc{I}(x^*,y^*)$ is computed within a small tolerance, e.g., $\{i\in\mc{I}\,\vert\, a_i^Tx^*-b_i(y^*)\le 10^{-4} \}$.